hapax/hapax.github.io/assets/chuzenji.md

 any properties of its own.
 It is in between, or nearby, but never "here".
-The day my bus rolls up the mountain and into the carpark, it is swaddled in a blanket of fog and almost invisible; Chuzenji is in all directions but nowhere to be seen.
+The day my bus rolls up the mountain and into the carpark, it is swaddled in a blanket of fog and almost invisible; in all directions but nowhere to be seen.
-Initially, it is no more than a pitstop on my way to the Senjogahara marshland, a sprawling plain of hare's-tail cottongrass and rambling boardwalks 1400 meters above sea level and 20 minutes down the road.
+Initially, Chuzenji was no more than a pitstop on my way to the Senjogahara marshland, a sprawling plain of hare's-tail cottongrass and rambling boardwalks 1400 meters above sea level and 20 minutes down the road.
 But the mass of cloud has settled onto the wetland as well as the lake,